cloudblue/connect-quickstart-template-for-php/README.md

 The scope id has the format `YOUR-TEST-NAME.serviceId.json` where:

 - `YOUR-TEST-NAME` is the filename of the test that is running.
-- `serviceId` is the id of the service for example `logger` is the logger service id and `http` is the default Http service for the Connect API.
+- `serviceId` is the id of the service for example `logger` is the logger service id and `http` is the default Http service for the FulFillment API.